top of page

 At the barricade, a man in a light blue golf shirt leans out the window

-When they finish talking I approach the open passenger window,
+They finish talking and I approach the open passenger window,

-reminding myself that around here, it’s a delicate dance between the
+reminding myself—around here, it’s a delicate dance between the

 “Hello…”